-Nationwide, the Hispanic/Latino population is predicted to be the fastest growing racial/ethnic group over the next few decades and these households tend to include multiple generations, requiring more housing space.

-Over the coming decade, minorities will make up a larger share of young households and constitute an important source of demand for both lower-cost rental housing and home-ownership opportunities.
+Nationwide, the Hispanic/Latino population is predicted to be the fastest growing sector over the next few decades and these households tend to include multiple generations, requiring more housing space.
+Over the coming decade, minorities will make up a larger share of young households and constitute an important source of demand for both lower-cost rental housing and homeownership opportunities.